herereadthis/arduino/README.md

 - **Switch** - component that interrupts the flow of energy, such as a pushbutton
 - **Datasheet** - manuals for electrical components
 - **Servo Motor** - special type of moter that doesn't spin, but moves to a specific position and stays there.
 Servo Motors epect a number of pulses that tell them to which angle to move between 1000-2000 microseconds
+- **Theremin** - an instrument that makes sounds based on the movements of a person'as hands around the instrument

 #### Electrical circuits